egnha/gestalt/README.md

 #> [1] "GJNUE"
 ```

-You see the final result of the composition.
-But because `scramble` is a
+Here you see the final result of the composition.
+But because `scramble`
-list-like object, you can inspect its intermediate steps by applying a
+is a list-like object, you can also inspect its intermediate steps by
-standard “map-reduce” strategy (i.e., higher-order function):
+applying a standard “map-reduce” strategy, such as the following
+higher-order function:

 ``` r
 stepwise <- lapply(`%>>>%`, print) %>>>% compose